Complexity of Leading Digit Sequences: The complexity of : Main results

 \begin{proof} Given a non-squarefree integer $b\ge5$, let $q$ be a prime such that $q^2$ divides $b$, and take $a=q$.
 If $b$ is not a power of $q$, then Theorem \ref{thm:main2} yields the desired conclusion.
 If $b$ is a power of $q$, say $b=q^k$ with $k\ge2$, then the sequence $\Sab$ of leading digits of $a^n(=q^n)$ in base $b=q^k$ is the periodic sequence $q,q^2,\dots,q^{k-1},1,q,q^2,\dots,q^{k-1},1,q,q^2,\dots$, and hence has bounded complexity function $\pab(n)$.
 In particular, \eqref{eq:main2cor} cannot hold with a \emph{positive} coefficient $c$. \end{proof}

-We remark that, while for non-squarefree bases $b\ge 5$ and values of $a$ that are not rational powers of $b$, the complexity function $\pab(n)$ in general is not linear, one can show that, under these conditions, $\pab(n)$ is \emph{ultimately linear}, i.e., is of the form $\pab(n)=cn+d$ for $n\ge n_0$, for suitable integers $n_0$, $c$ and $d$.
-However, determining the values of the coefficients $c$ and $d$ and thus obtaining a result analogous to Theorem \ref{thm:main} for non-squarefree values of $b$, seems to be a highly nontrivial task.
+We remark that, while for non-squarefree bases $b\ge 5$ and values of $a$ that are not rational powers of $b$, the complexity function $\pab(n)$ in general is not affine \emph{for all $n\ge 1$}, the general results about codings of irrational rotations mentioned above (e.g., \cite[Theorem 10] {alessandri-berthe}) imply that $\pab(n)$ is \emph{ultimately affine}, i.e., is of the form $\pab(n)=cn+d$ for $n\ge n_0$, for suitable integers $n_0$, $c$ and $d$.
+However, determining explicit values of the coefficients $c$ and $d$ and thus obtaining a result analogous to Theorem \ref{thm:main} for non-squarefree values of $b$, seems to be a highly nontrivial task.
 (In particular, the formulas \eqref{eq:cab} and \eqref{eq:dab} are, in general, not valid when $b$ is not squarefree.)